Bomê County: History

 The Kingdom of Powo, or sPo yul (“country of sPo”) was an offshoot of the ancient dynasty of the first Tibetan kings of the Yarlung Valley.
-Its inhabitants had a reputation as fearsome savages which meant most travellers kept clear of it and so it was one of the least known areas in the Tibetan traditional feudal establishment.
+Its inhabitants had a reputation as fearsome savages, which meant most travelers kept clear of it and so it was one of the least known areas in the Tibetan traditional feudal establishment.

 Its isolation was also enhanced by the belief by a great number of Tibetans that in its borders was one of the 'hidden lands' or beyul (sbas-yul) referred to in the prophecies of Guru Rinpoche.
 Poba's area of control far exceeded the boundaries of Pome County.
 The kingdom acted as a protecting power for the streams of Tibetan pilgrims searching for this Promised Land in the East Himalayas from the Lopa tribes (Assam Himalayan tribes) from the mid-seventeenth century.
-Its power extended south over the Doshong La pass, to include the location of one of these earthly paradises called Padma bkod (written variously Pema köd, Pemakö and Pemako), literally 'Lotus Array', a region in the North-Eastern Province of Upper Siang of Arunachal Pradesh.
+Its power extended south over the Doshong La pass, to include the location of one of these earthly paradises called "Padma bkod" (written variously Pema köd, Pemakö and Pemako), literally 'Lotus Array', a region in the North-Eastern Province of Upper Siang of Arunachal Pradesh.
 Accounts of this terrestrial paradise influenced James Hilton's Shangri-La.

 A period of instability overtook the kingdom after Chinese incursions in 1905 and 1911.

+The Bomi region has predominantly been semi-autonomous since the Tubo era.
+During the Qing Dynasty, governance was effectively under the authority of the King of Bomi.
+In 1910, the last Qing amban Lian Yu, dispatched forces to eradicate the Bomê soil king.
+In 1911, nine counties were established in Bomê In 1928, the Kashag government dispatched forces to evict the son-in-law of the Bomê soil monarch, resulting in the complete integration of the Bomê region into Tibet.
 By 1931 the Lhasa government had expelled the last Ka gnam sde pa ('king') and established two garrisons.

+In 1951, the People's Republic of China established the Second office in Chamdo, and in 1960, the three dzongs of Dzongdor, Boqu, and Yigong were consolidated and restructured into Bomê County.

 Climate

 Pome has a monsoon-influenced oceanic climate (Köppen climate classification Cwb).
-The average annual temperature in Pome is 9.0 C. The average annual rainfall is 890.9 mm with December as the wettest month.
+The average annual temperature in Pome is 9.0 C. The average annual rainfall is 890.9 mm with June as the wettest month.
 The temperatures are highest on average in July, at around 16.9 C, and lowest in January, at around 0.7 C.